kyledross/RubbishPy/README.md

 *cd RubbishPy/src*
 *python3 main.py --compiler address=0 size=1024 program=../Programs/typewriter.txt --processor --console width=80 height=25 address=1024 interrupt=2*

+## Adding a new device

+... more to come here.

 ## Why "RubbishPy"?
 The "Rubbish" part of the name is inspired by an alarm clock that my British wife had, which she claimed was "rubbish" because it couldn't keep time properly.
 Considering this project is primarily a learning exercise for me, and that it is not a perfect implementation, I thought the name was fitting.